 The use of the high sample rate makes the measurement go more quickly and keeps open the possibility of measuring the frequency response to 80 kHz.
-The FFT size is set to a generous value of 128k because a smaller FFT will result in serious measurement anomalies (errors) at the lowest frequencies.
+The FFT size is set to a generous value of 128k because a smaller FFT will result in serious measurement anomalies (errors) at the lowest frequencies like 20 Hz.
+The measurement steps through all of the frequencies, such as 20-20 kHz in steps of 3 points per octave.
+With a sampling rate of 192 kHz and a 128-k FFT, such a run can take about 42 seconds for each power level to be tested.

 Now the frequency response over a wide bandwidth of 2 Hz to 80 kHz will be measured.
-The FFT will need to be much larger to provide satisfactory results down to 2 Hz.
+The FFT will need to be much larger (512k) to provide satisfactory results down to 2 Hz.
 X out of the plot and make the following changes to the setup and the Frequency Response measurement settings:

-Hit File > New Settings.
-Turn off the right channel.
-Set the full-scale input to 18 dBV.
-Set the sample rate to 192 kHz.
 Increment FFT size to 512k, leave averages at Off, choose the flat top window.

+Add the measurement RMS Watts.

+Right-click on XLOG and set the top frequency to 85 kHz.

+Right click on THD and set the top frequency to 85 kHz.

-Hit the Frequency Response button Set Ymin to -100 dBV and Ymax to +20 dBV.
-Increment the FFT size to 512k Right click XLOG dialog, start frequency 2 Hz, stop frequency 80 kHz.
-Right click RMS and set measurement start at 2 Hz and stop at 80 kHz.
+Hit the Frequency Response button.

+Right click XLOG dialog, Start frequency 2 Hz, Stop frequency 85 kHz.

+Right click RMS and set measurement Start at 2 Hz and Stop at 85 kHz.